Steel Ball Run: Anime adaptation

 On April 12, 2025, as part of the JoJoday event held to celebrate the JoJo's Bizarre Adventure series, an anime adaptation of Steel Ball Run produced by David Production was announced.
 Key art, as well as character art for Johnny Joestar and Gyro Zeppeli, were revealed alongside a promotional video.
 During Anime Expo on July 4, 2025, the main production staff for the adaptation was revealed.
 Golden Wind co-directors Yasuhiro Kimura and Hideya Takahashi will reprise their roles, alongside returning series director Toshiyuki Kato, while Yasuko Kobayashi will oversee series composition.
 Daisuke Tsumagari returns as character designer, and Yugo Kanno will return to compose the music, with Yoshikazu Iwanami serving again as sound director.
 As with previous installments, David Production will handle animation production.
 Additional details were revealed during a livestream event on September 23 of the same year.
-The series is set to be streamed globally on Netflix in 2026.
+The "first stage" of the series started streaming globally on Netflix on March 19, 2026.
+The second stage premiered on September 25, 2026.
+New episodes will be released every Friday.
+There will be a total of 11 episodes for the second and third stages.